Career Paths & Job Opportunities

 - Graduates from any of the NECC Human Service Certificate or Associate Degree programs are eligible to apply for credentialing through the National Organization of Human Services (NOHS) as Human Services Board Certified Practitioner.

-- Successful graduates of the Human Services Associate Degree program are eligible to pursue licensure within the Commonwealth of Massachusetts as a Licensed Social Work Assistant (LSWA).
+- Successful graduates of the Human Services Associate Degree program may pursue licensure within the Commonwealth of Massachusetts as a Licensed Social Work Assistant (LSWA).

 Learn more about the current job market and trends within Human Services by visiting the following web sites: